beckbw/TACC-LSC-Training/Advanced/Applications/README.md

 # Applications

 This page contains tutorials for several software applications.
 These applications were selected for their wide-spread popularity among the life sciences.
 Within each tutorial, material ranges from introductory to intermediate to advanced.
-Some prior knowledge of [Linux](../../Introductory/IntroToLinux) and batch [Job Submission](../../Introductory/JobSubmission) would be a plus.
+Some prior knowledge of [Linux](../../Introductory/IntroToLinux) and [batch job submission](../../Introductory/JobSubmission) would be a plus.

 Current course offerings: